ASentientBot/monterey/Readme.md

 # changes

+## 2022-2-6
+- add hack to allow quitting Catalyst apps with downgraded QuartzCore

+## 2022-2-3
+- support new InstallAssistant DMG format

 ## 2022-1-30
 - add hacks for 12.3 DP1: workaround 800 MHz problem by downgrading `IOPlatformPluginFamily.kext`, tweak LPM patch for changes in IOKit
-- fix Catalyst scrolling, thank you very much EduCovas for figuring this out!
+- fix Catalyst scrolling; thank you very much EduCovas for figuring this out!

 ## 2022-1-26
 - fix Finder animations with downgraded QuartzCore